The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

 Status Report Tracker

-A weekly status report is a common project management activity.
+A weekly project status report is a common project management activity.
+Many teams use a standardized project status report template to ensure consistency.

 A typical Status report contains: